Singularities and Topological Change for Deforming Domains in Manifolds: Singularities

-To establish the trace theorem, we now enter the jungle of local estimates, and then use the partition of unity to integrate the local results, while treating carefully the behavior of the Sobolev function $g$ around the ``singularities" (i.e., the glued points).
+To establish the trace theorem, we now enter the jungle of local estimates, and then use the partition of unity to patch together the local results, while treating carefully the behavior of the Sobolev function $g$ around the ``singularities" (i.e., the glued points).

 \begin{rmk} The trace theorem (Theorem~\ref{T3.1}) is valid for generalized Lipschitz domains defined in \cite{H24}, where the glued points of $\partial D$ (called ``joint points" in \cite{H24}) are not necessarily finite and discrete.
+Note that in the definition of ``generalized Lipschitz domains" in \cite{H24}, we assume the set-continuity which is equivalent to the properness in the present paper.
 Indeed, Theorem~\ref{T3.2}, Corollaries~\ref{C3.1} and \ref{C3.2} are also valid for generalized Lipschitz domains.
-However, the preglued set $\alpha^{k}$ with $k\neq{0}$ is not allowed for generalised Lipschitz domains in \cite{H24}, and we have to treat this difficult case now in the trace theorem (Theorem~\ref{T3.1}). \end{rmk}
+The trace theorem developed here will simplify the tedious arguments in \cite{H24} to obtain the Sobolev continuity there.
+However, the preglued set $\alpha^{k}$ with $k\neq{0}$ is not allowed for generalized Lipschitz domains in \cite{H24}, and we have to include this difficult case in the trace theorem (Theorem~\ref{T3.1}). \end{rmk}